voidxog/Android-16-Expressive-Theme/README.md

 - The colorful background behind icons is only available from Android 16 Beta 4
 - If you encounter problems with the theming in the selected apps like Permission Controller it is the styling problem of the app
+- It's base hase been based on [PixelSpoof](https://github.com/RisenID/PixelSpoof).
+The code bypassing the check is original.

 ### [Screenshots](https://github.com/igorb200828/Android-16-Expressive-Theme/tree/master/img)